 We don't anticipate Apple reducing the price with the new model when it launches, so you can expect similar (or higher) pricing.
 Hopefully better specs for your money, though.

+The design of the Mac mini hasn't changed since 2010.
 It's possible that the 2018 Mac mini will get a new design.
 We're not expecting a major visual or build redesign, but it is certainly possible that it could get thinner and smaller.

-Alternatively the Mac mini might not be so mini anymore, according to a post on Pikes Universum.
+In fact, the Mac mini might not be so mini anymore, according to a post on Pikes Universum.
 This could suggest that the next generation of Mac mini could be even larger, perhaps to incorporate more powerful components.

 Right now the dimensions are 3.6cm high, 19.7cm wide, and it weighs 1.22kg.
 We think that Apple is more likely to reduce the size of the Mac mini.
 How about a Mac mini that has similar dimensions to an Apple TV?
 (That's 9.8cm wide, 2.3cm high, and a weight of 0.27kg.)

 There was some speculation that the reason for the long delay prior to the Mac mini update in 2014 was that Apple was looking at redesiging the Mac mini along the lines of the Mac Pro.

 This was probably intended as an April Fool's Day prank, but we like this render of a flat Mac mini, as seen on Apple User.

 Even better, how about a Mac mini that's also an Apple TV ?
 Adding Apple TV functionality to a Mac mini would be a great way of getting the Mac mini into people's living rooms as a home entertainment device.